BryceStp/Bank-Note-Fraud-Classification/README.md

+# Notes:
-This is a final project I did for one of my courses a while back, where we were tasked wth using logistic regression and gradient descent in order to discern if certain bank notes were fraudulent or not.
-The data is from the Bank Note Authentication UCI data set.
-Data was extracted from images that were taken of genuine and forged banknotes.
-The rest of the pertinent information is included in the jupyter notebook.
+1. This is a final project I did for one of my courses a while back, where we were tasked wth using logistic regression and gradient descent in order to discern if certain bank notes were fraudulent or not.
+2. The data is from the Bank Note Authentication UCI data set.
+3. Data was extracted from images that were taken of genuine and forged banknotes.